kevincrawfordknight/knifer/README.md

 ## Programs and scripts

+### run.decipher

+Demo script deciphering some stuff with a large, trained LM.

 ### run.endtoend

 Creates small train/test data, builds a small LM, and deciphers a text.
 It takes about 10 minutes to run.